random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 Gnomes: Gnomes are the smaller cousin of dwarves that spend more time above the ground then below.
 Gnomes are renown for tinkering and their child like demeanor.
 Gnomes can be any profession.
-They gain 1 point in INT, but lose 1 point of WIS.
+They gain 1 point in CHA, but lose 1 point of WIS.

 Halflings: Halflings live in comfortable underground hill dwellings.
 Halfings are renown for cooking and eating meals.
 Halflings can be